futureofcoding/futureofcoding.org/member-handbook.md

 - #in-southern-california
 - #in-sweden

 In the highly likely event that you're not in one of these places, feel free to ask in `#administrivia` or `#present-company` to see if anyone else is in the same place.
-If you can get a handful of people together and want to run a meetup, we'll gladly make a channel for your neck of the woods.
+If you can get a handful of people together and want to run a meetup, community admin `@ivanreese` will gladly make a channel for your neck of the woods.